|At Risk||Watch List||High Risk|

 - Across the tracks: American Brake Shoe & Foundry Co., NY Central West Shore Roundhouse, Pullman Co.
 Roundhouse, Wagner Palace / Pulman Car Complex, Pristachs Tavern

 - Previously John Uban (deceased) per City of Buffalo Property Information

 - 100k sq.ft three story facility with brick facade.

-The building is empty.
+- The building is empty.
 The first floor entrances have been secured via volunteer and EPA efforts.
 Some upper windows are covered, others remain open.
 The City did some facade brick removal in one corner of the original warehouse in 2011.
 There is still some railroad track on the property from a former train spur.
 Stairways are steel and in great shape.
-The roof is in fair condition, but water has entered from uncapped vent piping and ruined some wood flooring that sat atop the thick concrete floors.
-Parking lot is paved and fenced.
+The roof is in fair condition, but water has entered from uncapped vent piping and ruined the wood flooring that sat atop the thick concrete floors.
+Parking lot is paved and fenced but overgrown.
 Bailey entrance was partially modified with construction of a new Bailey bridge in the 1980s, which is higher than the original one.
-EPA performed interior and exterior clean-up of any industrial contaminants in October 2014.
+EPA performed interior and exterior clean-up of some industrial contaminants in October 2014.

 - Mid-1800s - Joseph Doll's family ran a general store and saloon out of their farmhouse at 535 Walden Avenue.

 - 1882 - Doll sold the southern portion of his farm to West Shore Railroad.
 He then subdivided the remaining farm for housing - Fay, May, and St. Joseph's streets (the name of his daughter, granddaughter, and patron saint).

 - 1909 - The Wildroot company began in the Iroquois Hotel by two barbers mixing dandruff shampoo for their customers.